 Cow body parts are largely used for various purposes.
 Every part of a cow is used in making artificial items.
 Cow feet and hooves are used for human and pet food, gelatin, glue and buttons.
 Moreover, some of the parts of the cow are used for making soaps, the foam in fire extinguishers and fertilizers.
 Know the main cow information listed below:

 Similar to humans, cows too love to be social and always stay in groups, thus developing a bond.

 Cows can walk up to the stairs, but will not be able to walk down the stairs.
 The reason behind this is that their knees do not bend.

-Similar to dogs, cows love getting body rubbed.
+Similar to dogs, cows love getting their bodies rubbed.

-They carry a strong 300 degrees vision.
+They carry a strong 300 degree vision.
 The only blind spots are directly in front of and behind them.

 In India, cows are highly regarded as sacred and are a punishable act to kill.